MassinDV/youtube-playlist/README.md

-# YouTube Watch Later Playlist
+# YouTube Playlist

-update videos url in watch later playlist to open a video without the playlist
+update videos url in a playlist to open a video without the playlist

 ## License